ioccc-src/winner/2025/README.md

 consider submitting a [GitHub pull request](../faq.html#pull_request) as a contribution.
 If the IOCCC Judges agree that you solution is better, we will consider it.

+If you believe you have an even better (or improvement) to winning entry's fun challenge, please consider submitting a [GitHub pull request](../faq.html#pull_request), for the IOCCC judges to consider.

 ### Rules and Guidelines for this contest